 Almost all visitors who are coming to Radford from any distance travel on I-81.
 Take Exit 109 towards Radford (turn right off the exit if you are coming from the north, and left if from the south); you will be on Tyler Avenue.
 Proceed straight for approximately 3.5 miles.
 You will see the campus on your right.
-Make a right turn onto Jefferson Street at the College of Business and Economics (COBE) Building, and signs will direct you to orientation parking.
+Make a right turn onto Jefferson Street at the Davis College of Business and Economics (Kyle Hall) Building, and signs will direct you to orientation parking.
 Lots M, N, and H will be most convenient to the check-in location in Peters Hall.

 Student orientation leaders (affectionately known as Quest Assistants, or QAs) will greet you in the parking lots and direct you to check-in.
 There, you will receive a campus map.
 We have also strategically located signs around campus to help you find Quest destinations.
 Please see the campus map for more details.

 Walking the Radford University campus will be part of orientation for students and for guests.
 Most people find our campus very walkable and mainly flat.
 Unfortunately, the Office of New Student Programs cannot provide transportation for those unable to walk.
-Please call the Office of New Student Programs at 540-831-5923 if you have any special needs or questions.
+Please call the Office of New Student and Family Programs at 540-831-5923 if you have any special needs or questions.

 I earned an associate’s degree while still in high school.
 Should I attend an orientation program for freshmen (Quest) or Transfer Quest?